Lin Fei-fan: Political career

 Lin joined the Democratic Progressive Party in July 2019 as deputy secretary-general.

-On August 17, 2022, in the aftermath of then-U.S. House Speaker Nancy Pelosi's visit to Taiwan, Beijing blacklisted seven Taiwanese officials, including Lin, whom state-run tabloid Global Times labeled as "diehard secessionists" for their alleged support of Taiwanese independence.
+On August 17, 2022, in the aftermath of then-U.S. House Speaker Nancy Pelosi's visit to Taiwan, Beijing blacklisted seven Taiwanese officials, including Lin, whom it labelled as "diehard "Taiwan independence" separatists" for their support of Taiwan independence.
 They were banned from entering mainland China, Hong Kong, and Macau, and prohibited from maintaining financial or personal connections with mainland individuals and organizations.

 The DPP endorsed Lin's legislative candidacy in May 2023, for Taipei 3 in the 2024 Taiwanese legislative election.
 Lin dropped out two weeks later, after media coverage of a 2022 sexual assault allegation against a director hired by the party.
 Handling of the allegation was said to have been mishandled by Lin's former subordinate Hsu Chia-tien, and Lin said he would assume responsibility as head of the department.

 On May 15, 2024, Lin was appointed deputy secretary-general at Taiwan's National Security Council, effective May 20, 2024, under the leadership of Joseph Wu in the Lai Ching-te administration.
 He is the youngest individual to hold the position.